Figure 1: Workers wearing hearing protection.

 - Pneumatic pumps

-- High-pressure steam or water cleaning
+- High-pressure steam cleaning

 - Ventilation equipment